textileio/community/docs/powergate/storage.md

     ```

 !!!warning
-    If you ever interact directly with the IPFS node, do not ever manually modify the pinset.
-The Powergate requires full control over the pinset, since it is required when users specify `HotStorage.Enabled=true`.
+    If you interact directly with the IPFS node, do not ever manually modify the pinset.
+The Powergate requires full control over the pinset since it's required when users specify `HotStorage.Enabled=true`.
 Manually interacting with the IPFS node's pinset could lead to unexpected behavior in the Powergate.

 ## Miner selection

 Powergate has many internal components that are used to simplify the process of using Filecoin.
-One set of components are the Powergate's indexes, where it collects information about miners including, power, sector size, storage ask price, etc. With that information, the Powergate can create a reasonable ranking of miners.
+One set of components are the Powergate's indexes, where it collects information about miners including, power, sector size, storage ask price, etc.

+With that information, the Powergate can create a reasonable ranking of miners.
 Miners that are most promising for making deals will show up at the top.

 When storing data in cold storage, Powergate will use this information to automate finding miners and initiating deals.
 You can use the `StorageConfig` to help direct the Powergate to miners that match your particular requirements.

 ## Learn more